 Diagnosing hypothalamic amenorrhea involves eliminating some of the other possibilities as to why your periods have stopped.
 For example, your doctor will want to make sure you’re not pregnant or have another disorder that’s causing the problem.
 Your medical history and a pelvic exam are necessary in diagnosing ovulatory dysfunction, as well as one or more of the following tests:

-A three-dimensional (3D) scan that produces an image of the pituitary gland to detect a tumor or other abnormality
+A medical imaging technique that produces an image of the pituitary gland to detect a tumor or other abnormality.

 Treatment will vary depending on the cause.
 If your doctor suspects your daily routine is the cause of your amenorrhea, he or she may ask you to make some changes, such as limiting your exercise or gaining weight.
 If this doesn’t work, your doctor may prescribe hormone or fertility medications so that you will start ovulating and menstruating again.